nicoware-dev/hivex/README.md

 Repay 0.0001 USDC to Hatom
 ```
 ```
-Remove 0.001 EGLD as collateral from Hatom
+Remove 0.1 HEGLD as collateral from Hatom
 ```
 ```
 Redeem 0.1 HEGLD from Hatom